1and1/ioc-unit/README.md

 ================================
 ![Build Status](https://travis-ci.org/1and1/ioc-unit.svg?branch=master)

-# Where can ioc-unit-ejb help
+# Where can ioc-unit-ejb help.

 ## My Testcode needs
 * To be developed and started directly in my IDE (intellij, eclipse, netbeans)